-Best gaming controllers for the Amazon Fire TV
+Best Gaming Controllers for Amazon Fire TV

 The controllers also feature a headphone jack, so you can fully immerse yourself in a movie or game without bothering the people around you.
 This will also be your best option if you have a second generation Fire TV, as support for third-party game controllers with the newer Amazon box is spotty at best compared to its predecessor.

 The Amazon Fire TV controller takes two AA batteries, so you should stock up on those if you plan on becoming a heavy gamer.
+Get yours for just $49.99 from Amazon (where else?).

 Matricom G-Pad BX Wireless Gamepad

 There's a number of features that makes the Matricom G-Pad a compelling third-party Bluetooth controller to buy for your Amazon Fire.
-For starters, it's powered by a rechargeable lithium ion battery which means you won't need to stock up on AA batteries, and if you're running low you can plug the mini-USB cable to your Amazon Fire and play wired.
+For starters, it's powered by a rechargeable lithium-ion battery which means you won't need to stock up on AA batteries, and if you're running low you can plug the mini-USB cable to your Amazon Fire and play wired.

 Since it's Bluetooth, it'll work just fine with your Samsung Gear VR, other Android devices and, of course, Matricom's own G-Box Android TV box.
-If features dual modes for control, so you can switch over to mouse emulation whenever you may need it.
-Best of all, it's the cheapest controller on the list offering a comfortable and lightweight design for a budget price.
-Given it's near-universal compatibility and simple-yet-conventional design, Matricom's G-Pad Wireless gamepad is worth your attention.
+It features dual modes for control, so you can switch over to mouse emulation whenever you may need it.
+Best of all, it's the cheapest controller on the list offering at just $17.50, yet is quite comfortable and lightweight for a budget price.
+Given its near-universal compatibility and simple-yet-conventional design, Matricom's G-Pad Wireless gamepad is worth your attention.

 Mad Catz Micro C.T.R.L.R.
 Mobile Gamepad